mmikkel/ChildMe-Craft/README.md

 ## Using Child Me!

-To actually use Child Me!, you'll need to add the "Add child" element index attribute manually, using the CEI ( Customizable Element Index) feature available in entry and category element indexes:
+To actually use Child Me!, you'll need to add the "New child" element index attribute manually, using the CEI ( Customizable Element Index) feature available in entry and category element indexes:

-Simply click the little cogwheel below your element sources in the left-side panel, check the "Add child" attribute, drag it to the position you want and hit "Save" (see screenshot for reference).
+Simply click the little cogwheel below your element sources in the left-side panel, check the "New child" attribute, drag it to the position you want and hit "Save" (see screenshot for reference).

 ### Events